 For instance, if you are a fitness trainer, you can create videos about healthy eating and home workouts.
-Deciding on your niche will help you start strong, stay focused, create quality content, and attract a highly relevant audience.
+Deciding on your niche will help you start strong, stay focused, create quality content, use content marketing tools and attract a highly relevant audience.
 Slowly, you can expand your knowledge and become an expert YouTuber in your niche.

 2. Define your goals